rennykurniasari/real_estate_market_analysis/README.md

 ## Key Components
 1.   **Data Cleaning and Preprocessing**
-<br>Ensure data quality and relevance for subsequent analysis through meticulous cleaning and preprocessing.
+<br>The project starts with thorough data cleaning and preprocessing to ensure the quality and relevance of the customer data for subsequent analysis.
+This includes handling missing values, standardizing formats, and addressing any outliers.

 2.   **Statistics**
+<br>Statistics plays a crucial role in uncovering patterns and relationships within the dataset.
+In this phase, we perform statistical analyses, including breakdowns by building and country, to gain insights into key trends and variations.

         *   **Breakdowns by Building:** Explore building-related statistics to understand their characteristics and market trends.
         *   **Breakdowns by Country and State:** Analyze sales distribution across countries and states to identify key markets.

 3.   **Data Analysis**
+<br>This step involves a deeper dive into specific aspects of the data to extract meaningful insights.

         *   **Customers Age:** Analyze the age distribution of customers to understand demographic trends.
         *   **Analysis of the Price of Properties:** Explore property prices and identify patterns or anomalies.
         *   **Relationship Between Age and Price:** Examine the correlation between customer age and property prices.

 4.   **Data Visualization**
+<br>Visualizations are powerful tools to communicate complex information effectively.
+This phase focuses on creating visual representations of the data for easier interpretation.

         *   **Deal Satisfaction Across Countries:** Visualize deal satisfaction levels across different countries.
         *   **Customer Age Distribution:** Present a graphical representation of the age distribution of customers.
         *   **Segmentation by State:** Explore customer segmentation based on states.
         *   **Total Sales per Year:** Visualize the total number of sales per year to identify trends.
         *   **Yearly Sales Distribution Across Buildings:** Examine the distribution of sales across different building types each year.

 ## Data Dictionary
 > **Properties**